patrickryankenneth/dpncy/README.md

 ## 🧠 Key Features

+- **Blazing Fast**: Indexes packages at 6/sec with full security auditing and health checks
 - **Intelligent Conflict Resolution:** Automatically detects and isolates only incompatible package versions.
 No more bloated environments.
 - **Surgical Version Bubbles:** Creates lightweight, isolated "bubbles" for conflicting packages while sharing all other compatible libraries.
 - **Dynamic Import Hook:** Seamlessly switches between the system version and an isolated bubble version at runtime.